NEW: AI SEO Playbook

 Summarize this article in:

-At the same time, it gave businesses new ways to reach prospective clients.
-There is a strong chance that a person will click on the link offered by Google Overviews to find out more relevant information about the topic on your website.
-However, how can you make your web pages get spotted and recommended by this AI-powered feature?
-We’ve prepared 12 time-tested strategies to help you understand how its algorithms work and conquer them.
+For businesses, it creates another route to prospective clients.
+When Google includes your link in an AI Overview, a user may visit your website to get more context and useful details on the topic.
+So, how can you make your web pages get spotted and recommended by this AI-powered feature?
+We’ve prepared 12 time-tested strategies to help you understand how its algorithms work and earn more mentions.

 Key Takeaways:

-• AI Overviews appear in nearly 99.9% of long-tail, question-based informational queries but only in 5.5% of commercial, 1% of transactional, and 0.1% of navigational searches.
+• AI Overviews appear in over 21% of long-tail, question-based informational queries, but only in 4.3% of commercial, 2.1% of transactional, and 0.9% of navigational searches.

 • Your brand’s visibility in Google Overviews largely depends on your content’s compliance with the E-E-A-T principles.